 To get across a clear message “No horsing around near the train tracks.”, Metro Trains of Melbourne, Australia came up with a song called Dumb Ways to Die which went viral online, getting 157 million views on Youtube since it first debuted in 2012.
 Instead of using the old warnings and announcement in the train station, Metro Trains came up with something unique that stuck around with people.

 The song about dumb ways you could die or kill yourself gives the various situation in which you can die, for example, eating medicine that has expired or inviting a psycho killer to your house.
 It features a very catchy chorus that people could not stop humming to themselves: “Dumb ways to die, so many dumb ways to die.”

 Towards the end of the video, you get to understand the moral of it.
-Although there are various dumb ways to die, the dumbest of them all is driving through the sign of railroad, crossing the train track or standing on the train station platform.
+Although there are various dumb ways to die, the dumbest of them all is driving through the sign of railroad, crossing the train track, or standing on the train station platform.

-This was also called out by several as unethical marketing campaign as it gave options for suicide.
+This was also called out by several as an unethical marketing campaign as it gave options for suicide.
 However, more people liked how unique and creative the campaign was.

 If the subject of your product or service is boring, be more creative to make sure that your message gets across.